ppy/osu-wiki/wiki/Tournaments/AIT/2023_LCQ/en.md

 ![AIT 2023: LCQ banner](img/banner.png)

-The **Ascaveth Invitational Tournament 2023: Last Chance Qualifier** (***AIT 2023: LCQ***) was an Indonesian double-elimination 1v1 osu! tournament hosted by ::{ flag=ID }:: [Ascaveth](https://osu.ppy.sh/users/3245206).
+The **Ascaveth Invitational Tournament 2023: Last Chance Qualifier** (***AIT 2023: LCQ***) was an Indonesian double-elimination 1v1 osu! tournament hosted by ::{ flag=ID }:: ::Ascaveth::{ user-id=3245206 }.
 The tournament was open to all players from Indonesia as a way to qualify to the main [Ascaveth Invitational](/wiki/Tournaments/AIT) LAN tournament.
 It was the first Last Chance Qualifier event to be held in the history of the Ascaveth Invitational Tournament.

 ## Tournament schedule